 After running the program use a thermometer to take the temperature reading of the water.
 Finally use the difference to offset your desired temperature.

-If you do not have an IP-Smart and can’t precisely regulate the temperature of your electric pressure cooker, are there any other options?
+If you can’t precisely regulate the temperature of your electric pressure cooker, there are other options you can consider.